San Diego State University: History

+On August 15, 1996, there was a shooting that occurred at the engineering building.
+Three professors were killed by master's degree student Frederick Martin Davidson.
+Three months later, a copycat threat flier was sent, with threats against professors and racial insults.

-In April 2012, the XIV Dalai Lama spoke at SDSU's Viejas Arena as part of his "Compassion Without Borders" tour.
+In April 2012, the 14th Dalai Lama spoke at SDSU's Viejas Arena as part of his "Compassion Without Borders" tour.

-After the departure of the San Diego Chargers for Los Angeles in 2017, SDSU endeavored to gain control of the city stadium (then called Qualcomm Stadium) and surrounding city property, which is just across the freeway from the main campus and where SDSU football games are played.
-The proposal, called SDSU West, was put to city voters in November 2017 where it won approval by 54% of those voting, easily beating out a competing commercial proposal called SoccerCity.
+After the departure of the San Diego Chargers for Los Angeles in 2017, SDSU endeavored to gain control of San Diego Stadium (then called Qualcomm Stadium) and surrounding city property.
+The stadium hosted the San Diego State Aztecs football team, connected to the SDSU main campus by SDSU Transit Center.
+The proposal, called SDSU West, was put to city voters in November 2017 where it won approval by 54%, beating out a competing commercial proposal called SoccerCity.
 Negotiations began for SDSU to purchase the property from the city of San Diego.
-On May 29, 2020, the city council gave conceptual approval to sell 135 acres, including the stadium, to San Diego State for $88 million.
+On May 29, 2020, the city council gave conceptual approval to sell 135 acres, including the stadium, to SDSU for $88 million.

 SDSU broke ground for a new 35,000-seat stadium in August 2020.
-The stadium, which will open in September 2022 as Snapdragon Stadium, will house SDSU football games as well as other NCAA games, professional soccer and special events such as concerts.
-The entire $3.5 billion project, which includes housing, office and retail space, hotels, and 80 acres of parks and open space including a 34 acres river park on city property, will be rolled out in phases over 15 years.
+The stadium, which opened in September 2022 as Snapdragon Stadium, hosts SDSU football games and various concerts and events.
+Snapdragon Stadium is also the home of San Diego FC of Major League Soccer (MLS) and San Diego Wave FC of the National Women's Soccer League (NWSL).
+The entire $3.5 billion project, now known as SDSU Mission Valley, includes housing, office and retail space, hotels, and 80 acres of parks and open space, including a 34 acres river park on city property; it will be rolled out in phases over 15 years.

 University presidents

-SDSU has had 10 presidents, 2 of whom served in an acting capacity.
-Several structures on the campus are named in past presidents' honor, such as Hardy Tower, Hepner Hall (integrated in the university's logo), and the Malcolm A. Love Library.
+SDSU has had ten presidents, two of whom served in an acting capacity.
+Several structures on the campus are named in past presidents' honor, such as Hardy Memorial Tower, Hepner Hall (integrated in the university's logo), and Malcolm A. Love Library.
 In March 2017 President Hirshman announced his resignation for June 30, 2017; he will assume the position of president at Stevenson University in Maryland.
 Sally Roush was the interim president until January 31, 2018.
 On that date, the CSU Board of Trustees appointed Adela de la Torre to serve as the permanent President.
-She is the first woman to serve in the role on a permanent basis.
+De la Torre is the first woman to serve in the role on a permanent basis.